Chapter Introduction

 Advanced uses of the programming language, language features, common frameworks, and project development are larger topics that will not be covered in this chapter.

-Learning Method for This Chapter
+Learning Approach of This Chapter

-Why No C Language
+Why Not C Language

-Choosing a Programming Language
+Choice of Programming Language